BOO International Film Festival | 3–9 November 2025, Prague

 AMONG ALGO-CHAINS / THE LURE OF SOFTWARE MAGIC

-Bitcoin, NFT, blockchain, cryptocurrencies, smart contracts - a new technological trend is disrupting the established frameworks and workings of things.
-How are contemporary artists and designers responding to this situation?
-And how can we speculate about this technology as users?
-The workshop focused on the narrative, not the technological aspects of blockchain.
-They also considered the implications of technological determinism and attempted to think critically about possible scenarios of a distant, technologically saturated future through design fiction.
-The workshop was led by Michal Kučerák - researcher, lecturer and curator with a focus on art mediation and digital projects.
+Bitcoin, NFT, blockchain, cryptocurrencies, smart contacts – a new technological trend disturbs established framing and operational status quo.
+What is the response of contemporary artists and designers?
+And what are we, ordinary users, supposed to make of this technology?
+The workshop pushes aside technological aspects of the blockchain, focusing instead on its narrative side.
+We discussed potential consequences of technological determinism and tried to critically consider possible scenarios for a distant, technologically saturated future, using design fiction.
+The workshop was led by Michal Kučerák researcher, lecturer and curator with a focus on art mediation and digital projects.

 Video games as modern blogs: game creation is for everyone